The Poverty of Historicism: Negative practical effects of implementing historicist ideas

-In addition, Popper rejects the notion that history cannot be subject to experiment and that any ‘laws of history’ can only apply to a particular historical period.
+In addition, Popper rejects the notion that history cannot be subject to experiment and that any "laws of history" can only apply to a particular historical period.
 Both of these ideas are treated as typical of the anti-naturalistic historicist approaches by Popper.

 Positive side to historicism

-Popper concedes that historicism has an appeal as an antidote to the idea that history is shaped by the actions of ‘great men’.
+Popper concedes that historicism has an appeal as an antidote to the idea that history is shaped by the actions of "great men."

 Popper's alternative

 As an alternative to historicism, Popper puts forward his own preference for “piecemeal social engineering” whereby small and reversible changes are made to society in order to be best able to learn from the changes made.
 The unpredictability of the future makes the effect of any larger changes random and untraceable.
 Small changes enable one to make limited, but testable and therefore falsifiable statements about the effect of social actions.

 Reception

-When published as a book in 1957, The Poverty of Historicism was hailed by the anti-communist author Arthur Koestler as "probably the only book published this year which will outlive the century."
+When published as a book in 1957, The Poverty of Historicism was hailed by the anti-communist author Arthur Koestler as "Probably the only book published this year which will outlive the century."
 The libertarian theorist Tom G. Palmer has described the work as "brilliant".

 Popper's usage of "historicism" has been criticized as differing significantly from the normal definition of the word.
 That is, amongst historians themselves, a historicist is normally someone whose methodology is cautiously hermeneutical and exegetical, rather than predictive and speculative.
-This is perhaps closer to what Popper calls "historism".
+This is perhaps closer to what Popper calls "historism."

-The Marxist philosopher Karel Kosík criticizes Popper's statement that "All knowledge, whether intuitive or discursive must be of abstract aspects, and we can never grasp the 'concrete structure of reality itself".
+The Marxist philosopher Karel Kosík criticizes Popper's statement that "All knowledge, whether intuitive or discursive must be of abstract aspects, and we can never grasp the 'concrete structure of reality itself'."
 Kosík refers to him as "a leading contemporary opponent of the philosophy of concrete totality", and clarifies that, "Totality indeed does not signify all facts.
 Totality signifies reality as structured dialectical whole, within which any particular fact (or any group or set of facts) can be rationally comprehended" as "the cognition of a fact or of a set of facts is the cognition of their place in the totality of reality."
 He considers Popper's work to be a part of atomist–rationalist theories of reality.
-Kosik declares: "Opinions as to whether cognition of all facts is knowable or not are based on the rationalist–empiricist idea that cognition proceeds by the analytic–summative method.
-This idea is in turn based on the atomist idea of reality as a sum of things, processes and facts".
+Kosík declares: "Opinions as to whether cognition of all facts is knowable or not are based on the rationalist–empiricist idea that cognition proceeds by the analytic–summative method.
+This idea is in turn based on the atomist idea of reality as a sum of things, processes and facts."
 Kosík also suggests that Popper and like-minded thinkers, including Ferdinand Gonseth of Dialectica and Friedrich Hayek on The Counter-Revolution of Science, lack an understanding of dialectical processes and how they form a totality.